William Penn Highway

 Further east on the current alignment, closer to Mundys Corner, more earthmoving

-Construction began in Spring 2005 on the section from the Cozy Inn Cut-off to PA 66 which will involve widening the highway to four lanes and installing a Jersey barrier in the median.
+Construction began in Spring 2005 on the section from the Cozy Inn Cut-off to PA 66 which involved widening the highway to four lanes and installing a Jersey barrier in the median.
 Openings in the median will be provided for left turns at intersections.
 The $43,887,812 project finished in Summer 2008.

 Grading for the future eastbound lanes taking place east of the Cozy Inn Cut-off.

 Further east before Berlin Farm Road where more earthmoving is taking place.